Foundation of Economics

 Although entrepreneurship is a form of labor, it is the most important form of labor, because entrepreneurs are the ones that create businesses that use the factors of production to create the products and services of an economy.
 Entrepreneurs take the initiative in combining the resources of land, capital, and labor to produce a good or service.
 The entrepreneur is an innovator and risk-bearer in organizing a business to produce a product or service efficiently.

-To provide the factors of production, the owners of resources receive resource payments in the form of rental income or a lump-sum payment for supplying land and raw materials, and interest income, for supplying the financing for real capital.
-The income received by labor is called wages, and includes any form of compensation for work, including bonuses, commissions, and royalties.
-Entrepreneurial income is in the form of business profits or losses.
+To provide the factors of production, the owners of resources receive resource payments as rental income or a lump-sum payment for supplying land and raw materials, and interest income, for supplying the financing for real capital.
+The income received by labor is called wages, including any form of compensation for work, including bonuses, commissions, and royalties.
+Entrepreneurial income is in the form of business profits.

 Productive and Allocative Efficiency